-- 7.5.11 Chorleywood Common was designated a conservation area in 1976 and was designated for its historic and architectural interest (which originates from the open rural nature of the Common and the integration of the built form surrounding it).
+- 7.5.12 Chorleywood Common was designated a conservation area in 1976 and was designated for its historic and architectural interest (which originates from the open rural nature of the Common and the integration of the built form surrounding it).
 Historically the common has been used for grazing land used by the commoners for the exercise of their common rights of pasture and to harvest wood.
 The existence of trees and scrub land contrasts strongly with the appearance of the Common in past centuries when the area would have been free of such greenery.
 The character appraisal notes "The built form located along the fringes of the Common is considered to be subservient to the vast expanse of the Common, thus, maintaining the open and rural character of the Conservation Area".
 The appraisal sets out that "the overwhelming character of the Chorleywood Common Conservation Area is rural, centring around an open common".
 It states that "To the west of the Common again the variations in land levels create an interesting feature within the Conservation Area.
 The layout of the dwellings, by Old Common Road and their varying heights relate to the topography of the land level creating an interesting landscape as viewed from the common".
 The appraisal states "views within, into and out of the Common and surrounding areas can add to the character and appearance of the conservation area.
-It is important that these views are maintained and not disturbed by inappropriate forms of development". - 7.5.12 DM Policy DM3 states that "permission will not be granted for development outside but near to a Conservation Area if it adversely affects the setting, character, appearance of or views into or out of that Conservation Area". - 7.5.13 The Cultural Heritage chapter of the submitted ES suggests that the proposed development is located away from the historic core of the conservation area and is separated from the core of the western section of the conservation area by intervening built form and a border of dense mature hedgerows and trees.
-It explains that the immediate setting of the conservation area contributes to its significance by reinforcing its status as an area of rural, industrial and agricultural related buildings.
+It is important that these views are maintained and not disturbed by inappropriate forms of development". - 7.5.13 DM Policy DM3 states that "permission will not be granted for development outside but near to a Conservation Area if it adversely affects the setting, character, appearance of or views into or out of that Conservation Area". - 7.5.14 The Cultural Heritage chapter of the submitted ES suggests that the proposed development is located away from the historic core of the conservation area and is separated from the core of the western section of the conservation area by intervening built form and a border of dense mature hedgerows and trees.
+It contends that the immediate setting of the conservation area contributes to its significance by reinforcing its status as an area of rural, industrial and agricultural related buildings.
 It states that the site as existing makes a low to moderate contribution to the significance of the conservation area, and makes reference to the proposed use of landscaping to mitigate the potential impacts on the conservation area.

 It states that the proposed development of modestly scaled and appropriately designed buildings on the site will have a minor impact upon the setting of the conservation area.
-Taking this into account, is states the sensitivity of the conservation area is high, and the magnitude of change would be medium, meaning there is likely to be a permanent, long term effect on the conservation area which is of minor significance and adverse nature, equivalent to a low degree of less than substantial harm to the heritage asset. - 7.5.14 The LPA's conservation officer (9.1.23) and Historic England (9.1.19) have both raised objections to the proposal relating to its impact on the Chorleywood Common Conservation Area and its setting.
-The conservation officer raises an objection on the basis that the proposal would result in a considerable level of less than substantial harm to the significance of the Chorleywood Common Conservation Area through the loss of its open, agrarian landscape setting.
-They also identify an adverse impact on views from the eastern side of the Common looking north west toward the site.
-Historic England raise concerns in respect of the overall scale of the development and the impact it would have on the sense of space and openness of the conservation area along Common Road.
+On the strength of this assessment it states the sensitivity of the conservation area is high, and the magnitude of change would be medium, meaning there is likely to be a permanent, long term effect on the conservation area which is of minor significance and adverse nature, equivalent to a low degree of less than substantial harm to the heritage asset.